Panevėžys: Grand Duchy of Lithuania

 Panevėžys was first mentioned evidently on 7 September 1503 in documents signed by the Grand Duke Alexander Jagiellon, who granted the town building rights to construct a church and other structures.
 Alexander Jagiellon is considered as the founder of the city, which celebrated its 500th anniversary in 2003; two renowned monuments were built in the city for this anniversary, one of which, by Stanislovas Kuzma, is dedicated to Alexander Jagiellon.

 The city lies on the old plain of the river Nevėžis and the city name means "along the Nevėžis."
 Panevėžys Mound with a flat top and 1.5 – 2 meters high embankments previously stood at the confluence of river Nevėžis and stream Sirupis (destroyed in the 19th – 20th centuries).
 Throughout the 16th century, the city maintained a status of a Royal town.
-Communities of Poles inhabit the area from the 19th century, and Karaites, settled in the area as early as the 14th century.
-A Karaite Kenesa, and a Polish Gymnasium, existed in Panevėžys until the Second World War (the Polish version of the name of the city was Poniewież).
+Karaites, settled in the area as early as the 14th century.
+A Karaite Kenesa existed in Panevėžys until the Second World War.

 In the 16th century, the part of the city on the left bank of the river started to develop and expand further.
 In 1727, the Piarists, who moved to the western part of Panevėžys, built a Church of the Holy Trinity, established a monastery and a college.

-In 1791, Panevėžys was granted a conditional privilege to elect the city government.
+In 1791, Panevėžys was granted a conditional privilege to elect the city government and acquired an autonomous self rule.